axel-osoft/sc-load1/docs/examples.md

 SomethingFromSomeoneElse(x=1)
 ```

-[Subclassing is bad for you](https://www.youtube.com/watch?v=3MNVP9-hglc), but *attrs* will still do what you'd hope for:
+[Subclassing is bad for you](https://www.youtube.com/watch?v=3MNVP9-hglc) (except when doing [strict specialization](https://hynek.me/articles/python-subclassing-redux/)), but *attrs* will still do what you'd hope for:

 ```{doctest}
 >>> @define(slots=False)